Wiley (publisher): Higher education

+Online program management

+In November 2011, Wiley Education Services announced the purchase Deltak for $220 million.
+Wiley later acquired The Learning House in 2018.
+This made Wiley one of the largest online program manager (OPM) providers at the time, with 60 university partners and more than 700 online programs.

+In June 2023, Wiley announced that they would divest several business units, including Wiley University Services.
+Wiley's 2023 full year revenue was $208 million, an 8% reduction from the prior year.
+In 2020, Wiley reported $232 million in OPM revenue with organic growth of 11% compared to prior year.
+In November 2023, Academic Partnerships announced they would purchase Wiley's OPM business for $110 million.

 Medicine

 In January 2008, Wiley launched a new version of its evidence-based medicine (EBM) product, InfoPOEMs with InfoRetriever, under the name Essential Evidence Plus, providing primary-care clinicians with point-of-care access to the most extensive source of EBM information via their PDAs/handheld devices and desktop computers.
 Essential Evidence Plus includes the InfoPOEMs daily EBM content alerting service and two new content resources—EBM Guidelines, a collection of practice guidelines, evidence summaries, and images, and e-Essential Evidence, a reference for general practitioners, nurses, and physician assistants providing first-contact care.

 Architecture and design

 In October 2008, Wiley launched a new online service providing continuing education units (CEU) and professional development hour (PDH) credits to architects and designers.
 The initial courses are adapted from Wiley books, extending their reach into the digital space.
 Wiley is an accredited AIA continuing education provider.

 Wiley Online Library

-Wiley Online Library is a subscription-based library of John Wiley & Sons that launched on August 7, 2010, replacing Wiley InterScience.
+Wiley Online Library is a subscription-based library of John Wiley & Sons that launched on August 7, 2010, replacing Wiley Interscience.
 It is a collection of online resources covering life, health, and physical sciences as well as social science and the humanities.
 To its members, Wiley Online Library delivers access to over 4 million articles from 1,600 journals, more than 22,000 books, and hundreds of reference works, laboratory protocols, and databases from John Wiley & Sons and its imprints, including Wiley-Blackwell, Wiley-VCH, and Jossey-Bass.
+The online library is implemented on top of the Literatum platform, developed by Atypon which Wiley acquired in 2016.